 If you are still typing every single word of audios when transcribing in 2021 then you either don’t respect technology or you are just an individual who enjoys typing because there is no other reason why you shouldn’t be using tools that have been developed to make your work less cumbersome.
 If you have done transcription for a long time, then you know that from time to time you will have to work on files that have pathetic audios with accents that you can’t keep up with.
 This is exactly where automated speech to text software comes in handy.

 A lot of speech to text software in the market today either have a limit on the number of minutes you can transcribe or require users to pay a subscription fee in order for them to access it.
-Google docs have become a lot of transcribers’ holy grail because it has no time limit and is very free meaning you don’t have to pay any subscription fee.
+Google docs have become a lot of transcribers’ holy grail because it has no time limit and is very free, meaning you don’t have to pay any subscription fee.

-Here is a step by step guide on how you can transcribe your audios using Google Docs:
+A step-by-step guide on how you can transcribe your audios using Google Docs:

 1. Find a quiet space

 It is very important to find a silent place when you want to use Google Doc’s voice typing tool.
 Just like when doing normal transcription, it is advisable to work in a quiet place where there is no sound destruction that would lead you to not hear words easily and correctly.
 Apart from that general rule, when using Google Doc’s voice typing tool, it is important to be in a quiet place so that what you read out loud isn’t denoted wrongly by the software tool.

 If you are in a noisy place where there is a lot of background noise, it will be hard for the voice tool to get you an accurate transcript of your audio.